-After decorating, check the tree daily and water as needed.
-With proper care, your Christmas tree can look fresh and smell great for up to four weeks.
-Here’s everything you need to know to choose the right variety for your home.
+After decorating, don't forget to to check on your tree daily and water as needed.
+With proper care, your Christmas tree can look fresh and smell great for the entire month of December.
+If you're feeling the holiday spirit, it's time to go tree shopping.

-This Appalachian native is the most popular species of Christmas tree in America.
-Its branches are quite compact, which means it can be a challenge to use larger ornaments despite its sturdy limbs.
-Like their relatives, Fraser firs keep their needles and hang on to that festive evergreen aroma well with proper care.
+This Appalachian native is the most popular species of Christmas tree in America for a reason: Fraser firs keep their needles and hang onto that festive evergreen aroma well with proper care.
+The only downside to these trees is that its branches are pretty compact, meaning it can be a challenge to use larger ornaments despite its sturdy limbs.

 A favorite species for Christmas trees, the noble fir features long needles in a deep blue-green shade.
 Because the noble’s needles grow upward from particularly stiff branches, they keep everything from ornaments to candy canes to handfuls of tinsel from slipping off.
-That’s a must for households with larger, heavier decorations.
+So if your ornaments and decorations are on the heavier side, this is definitely the tree for you.
+If you try to hang your ornaments on a tree whose branches aren't super strong, you may run the risk of your treasured decorations breaking.

 Want to avoid awkward gaps in your tree’s branches?
 For that perfect pyramid shape, look to the balsam fir—a variety known for its symmetrical growth habit.
 The trade-off is that their branches are less sturdy than other varieties, so stick with lighter decorations.
 With proper care, balsam firs can keep their needles and fresh scent for up to a month, so it’s also a go-to option for folks who make tree trimming a Black Friday tradition.